kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 azure.workload.identity/use: "true"
 ```

-Should you be unable to upgrade at this time a workaround is as follows:
+Should you be unable to upgrade at this time, here is a workaround:
-- Download latest Kestra helm chart https://helm.kestra.io/
+- Download the `latest` Kestra helm chart from https://helm.kestra.io
 - Navigate to file `templates/_helpers.tpl`
-- In the section "kestra.selectorsLabels, add the required label to the list e.g.
+- In the section `kestra.selectorsLabels`, add the required label to the list, e.g.:

 ```
 {{- define "kestra.selectorsLabels" -}}